 What makes Credit Builder different from traditional credit cards?

-Unlike traditional credit cards, Credit Builder helps you build credit with no fees and no interest.
+Unlike traditional credit cards, Credit Builder helps you build credit with no annual fees and no interest.
 There’s also no credit check to apply!

 Credit Builder is a secured credit card.
 The money you move into Credit Builder’s secured account is the amount you can spend on the card.
 Unlike other secured credit cards, that money can be used to pay off your monthly balances.
 Since Credit Builder doesn’t have a pre-set limit, spending up to the amount you added won’t contribute to a high-utilization record on your credit history.